Carahsoft’s wide variety of schedules, contracts and purchasing agreements makes procuring the solutions you need fast and easy.

 Full list available at www.esi.mil.

 b.
-This is a multiple award BPA established non-competitively against GSA Schedule.
-Refer to the ESI website at www.esi.mil for the listing of the multiple award vendors.
+This EA was established competitively using the procedures under FAR 8.405-3.
+Refer to the DoD ESI website at www.esi.mil for the listing of the multiple award vendors.

 c.
 It is the responsibility of the Ordering Officer to:

 ii.
-Obtain competition and/or execute and publish brand name or limited source justifications as applicable.
+Obtain competition and/or execute and publish brand name or limited source justification as applicable;

 iii.
-Provide fair opportunity to be considered for each order to all BPA holders who offer the applicable product and/orservice required;
+Provide fair opportunity to be considered for each order to all EAholders who offer the applicable product and/or service required;

 iv.
-Ensure compliance with all fiscal laws prior to issuing an order under the BPA;
+Ensure compliance with all fiscal laws prior to issuing an order under the EA;

 v.
-Incorporate into the order any regulatory and statutory requirements that are applicable to the agency for which the order is placed, if pertinent requirements are not already included in the BPA; [Note: The DFARS clauses listed in Attachment E of the BPA are those in effect as of the effective date of the BPA.
-Ordering Offices are responsible for incorporating the most current version of the applicable DFARS clauses in the Delivery Order as appropriate.]
+Incorporate into the order any regulatory and statutory requirements that are applicable to the agency for which the order is placed, if pertinent requirements are not already included in the EA; [Note: The FAR and DFARS clauses listed in Attachment 1 of the EA are those in effect as of the effective date of the EA.
+Ordering Officers are responsible for incorporating the most current version of the applicable FAR and DFARS clauses in the Delivery Order as appropriate]

 vi.
-Obtain the required authorization to acquire the products or services through the ESI BPA in accordance with FAR Part 51 when a third party is ordering on behalf of a DoD component;
+Obtain the required authorization to acquire the products or services through the DoD ESI EA in accordance with FAR Part 51 when a third party is ordering on behalf of a DoD component;

 vii.
-Ensure the vendor selected for the order represents the best value and the lowest overall cost alternative.
-(Note that the BPA terms encourage spot discounting.);
+Ensure the vendor selected for the order represents the best value (Note that the EA terms encourage spot discounting);

 a.
 DFARS Regulation 208.74

-3. If the required commercial products or services are not available from inventory but are available from an enterprise software agreement, buyers must follow the procedure in the DFARS Section 208.74.
+2. If the required commercial products or services are not available from inventory but are available from an EA, buyers must follow the procedures in the DFARS Section 208.74 and DFARS PGI 208.7403.

-4. If a DoD component must obtain the commercial products or services outside the DoD ESI BPA, the component may seek a waiver from a management official designated by the DoD Component.
+3. If a DoD component must obtain the commercial products or services outside the DoD ESI EA, the component must seek a waiver from a management official designated by the DoD Component.
+After the steps in paragraphs (5)(i) and (5)(ii)(A) of the DFARS PGI 208.7403, Acquisition procedures have been completed.

-i.
-Orders are subject to the ordering office’s local policy, the underlying GSA Federal Supply Schedule, and the terms of the BPA and may be placed directly with the vendor after compliance with the ordering procedures specified in paragraph 4 above by:
+ii.
+Orders are subject to the ordering office's local policy, the underlying Government-Wide Acquisition Contract (GWAC), if used, and the terms of the EA.
+The order may be placed directly with the vendor after ensuring compliance with the Ordering Officer Responsibilities specified in Section 4.
+The following is needed to place an order:

-1. Execution of delivery/task order (SF1449) through the servicing base contracting office.
+1. Execution of a delivery order (SF1449) by the respective local contracting office:

 Carahsoft Technology Corp.